appvia/tako/README.md

 ### Conclusion

-We have successfully started and migrated a `wordpress` app from a local Docker Compose development flow to a multi-environment Kubernetes setup.
+We have successfully moved a `wordpress` app from a local Docker Compose development flow to a connected multi-environment Kubernetes setup.

-_Kev_ facilitated and enabled us to easily iterate on and manage our target environments.
+_Kev_ facilitated all the heavy lifting.
+It enabled us to easily iterate on and manage our target environments.

-Also, we have an understanding of the **gotchas** we can face when moving from Compose to Kubernetes.
+We also have an understanding of the **gotchas** we can face when moving from Compose to Kubernetes.

+All the generated manifests can be tracked in source control and shared in a team context.

-All the base _Kev_ artefacts for this tutorial can be found under the [wordpress-mysql example](examples/wordpress-mysql/README.md).
+Finally, you can find the artefacts for this tutorial here: [wordpress-mysql example](examples/wordpress-mysql/README.md).

 ## Configuration